-This campus is owned and operated by Corinthian Schools, Inc., a Delaware corporation, which is a wholly owned subsidiary of Corinthian Colleges, Inc., a Delaware corporation.
+The Merrionette Park, Everest College campus is owned and operated by Florida Metropolitan University Inc., a wholly owned subsidiary of Rhodes College, Inc., which is a wholly owned subsidiary of Corinthian Colleges, Inc.

+Corinthian Colleges, Inc., is a Delaware corporation.
 Corporate offices are located at 6 Hutton Centre Drive, Suite 400, Santa Ana, CA 92707.